 What follows is a brief explanation of each of the key components shown above.

-The .NET Standard Library is a set of APIs which are implemented by a .NET runtime.
+The .NET Standard is a set of APIs which are implemented by a .NET runtime.

 More formally, it is a specification of .NET APIs which make up a uniform set of contracts that you compile your code against.
 These contracts have underlying implementations for each .NET runtime.
 This enables portability across different .NET runtimes, making it so that your code can effectively "run everywhere".

-The .NET Standard Library is also a build target, where it is known as the .NET Standard.
-You can currently target .NET Standard 1.0-1.6.
+The .NET Standard is also a build target.
+You can currently target .NET Standard 1.0-2.0.
 If your code targets a version of the .NET Standard, it is guaranteed to run on any .NET runtime which implements that version.

-To learn more about the .NET Standard library and targeting the .NET Standard, see .NET Standard.
+To learn more about the .NET Standard and how to target it, see the .NET Standard topic.

 There are 3 primary .NET runtimes which Microsoft actively develops and maintains: .NET Core, .NET Framework, and Mono for Xamarin.